kumbulanit/t-sql/tech company/untitled/Presentations/Module3_Theory_Presentation.md

     EmployeeID,
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
     -- Simple CASE expression
     CASE
-        WHEN Salary < 30000 THEN 'Entry Level'
-        WHEN Salary < 60000 THEN 'Mid Level'
+        WHEN BaseSalary < 30000 THEN 'Entry Level' WHEN BaseSalary < 60000 THEN 'Mid Level'
-        WHEN Salary < 100000 THEN 'Senior Level'
-        ELSE 'Executive Level'
+        WHEN BaseSalary < 100000 THEN 'Senior Level' ELSE 'Executive Level'
     END AS SalaryGrade,

     -- Searched CASE with multiple conditions
     CASE
-        WHEN Department = 'Sales' AND Salary > 50000 THEN 'Senior Sales' WHEN Department = 'Sales' THEN 'Sales Staff' WHEN Department = 'IT' AND Salary > 70000 THEN 'Senior Developer' WHEN Department = 'IT' THEN 'Developer'
+        WHEN Department = 'Sales' AND BaseSalary > 50000 THEN 'Senior Sales' WHEN Department = 'Sales' THEN 'Sales Staff' WHEN Department = 'IT' AND BaseSalary > 70000 THEN 'Senior Developer' WHEN Department = 'IT' THEN 'Developer'
         ELSE 'Other'
     END AS RoleCategory,

     -- CASE in calculations
-    Salary * CASE
+    BaseSalary * CASE
         WHEN Department = 'Sales' THEN 1.1    -- 10% bonus for sales
         WHEN Department = 'IT' THEN 1.05      -- 5% bonus for IT
         ELSE 1.0                              -- No bonus for others